Bartmr/thecodeventure-challenge-2017-fullstack/README.md

 * Set environment variables if you just want to run the server without starting any client-side views build or dev systems:
     * `NODE_ENV` - Set to `development` or `production` according to the context.

-* Duplicate the `config.template` folder and rename it `config`.
+* Duplicate the `config.template` folder, rename it `config` and

-Change the settings inside accordingly.
+* Change the `config.js` inside the newly duplicated `config` folder and also put your Github OAuth API keys.

 * Install dependencies:
 ```